a5221985/tutorials/Assembly/x86_assembly_programming_from_ground_up.md

 						pop edi			; epilog
 						pop esi
 						pop ebp
+						ret
 				Reverser endp
 				         end

+	20. In signal processing and image processing, most of the pixel manipulations are done in assembly and called in C/C++

 ## Data Transfer Instructions ##
 ### Operand Types ###